-The use of police powers should be compatible with human rights and equalities legislation.
-Police officers are responsible for ensuring that the use of their powers is lawful, proportionate and necessary.
+The use of police powers must be compatible with human rights and equalities legislation.
+Police personnel are personally responsible for ensuring that the use of their powers is lawful, proportionate and necessary.

-Police powers can be broadly grouped into three categories:
+Police powers can be grouped into three categories:

 Commons Briefing papers CBP-8637